FranciscoN17/algorithms/README.md

 # algorithms
-My path on learning and implementing different algorithms
+My path on learning and implementing different algorithms.
+I am starting this project by reading from the book "Self-taught Computer Scientist"